 Add constraints on gcmp_face_index[ i ] and gcmp_face_rotation[ i ] for the hemisphere cubemap projection to guarantee that the four half faces are the ones connecting to the full face and can represent 180⁰ x 180⁰ omnidirectional image/video.

 Fix the remapping of sample locations on the half faces of the hemisphere cubemap projection.

+The version 2 of this document includes a modification of the constraint on face size that was discussed during the HLS AHG meeting.
+It was commented that the width and height of the half faces in a hemisphere cubemap projected picture should be an integer multiple of 2 in the 4:2:0 / 4:2:2 cases to avoid half-chroma samples.

 Proposal